traefik/traefik/docs/content/observability/access-logs.md

 --accesslog.filters.minduration=10ms
 ```

-### Limiting the Fields
+### Limiting the Fields/Including Headers

-You can decide to limit the logged fields/headers to a given list with the `fields.names` and `fields.header` options
+You can decide to limit the logged fields/headers to a given list with the `fields.names` and `fields.headers` options.

 Each field can be set to: